 Here’s what the research says about the benefits of zu san li for certain conditions:

-Depression, anxiety, and stress: Older adults who received acupuncture on zu san li and other points showed lower levels of depression, anxiety, and stress in a study from 2010.
+Depression, anxiety, and stress: Older adults who received acupuncture on zu san li and other points showed lower levels of depression, anxiety, and stress in a

 Brain function: A study from 2011 showed that acupuncture at zu san li had positive effects on brain function.